js-labs/js-collider/README.md

 ### Building

-You will require JDK 1.7 and appache ant.
+You will require JDK 1.7 and appache ant or maven.

-    ant dist
+    ant package
+or
+    mvn package

 ### Running tests

     ant tests

 ### Contacts

 Need more features or support?
 Contact info@js-labs.org